Dear CEO/CFO/Administrator: Transitional Care Units (TCUs)

 - Collect information and submit reports to the Department on an annual basis to demonstrate an overall decrease in length of stay; quantify the clinical benefits of the program for TCU residents and illustrate a synergistic relationship with long term care providers.

-Applications must address the configuration of the Transitional Care Unit.
-However, the applicant must adhere to the following requirements:
+Applications must address the configuration of the TCU.
+The Department will consider a range of bed size not to exceed 50; however the applicant must adhere to the following requirements:

 - Beds must be located at 1 geographic location; and

-- Beds must be located contiguously within a distinct unit/space within the hospital.
+- Locate all beds contiguously within a distinct unit/space within the hospital.

 Transitional Care Unit Application Process:

 As provided for under Section 2802-a, the Department is hereby soliciting applications from general hospitals to participate in the TCU Demonstration Program.
-Applicants shall complete relevant schedules of the Certificate of Need application, as indicated in attachments A and B. The Certificate of Need application can be found at www.nyhealth.gov, click on forms on the home page and then to Certificate of Need Application.
+Applicants shall complete relevant schedules of the Certificate of Need application, as indicated in attachments A and B. The Certificate of Need application can be found at www.health.ny.gov.
+Click on forms on the home page and then to Certificate of Need Application.

-- Attachment (B) includes additional instructions for Schedules 1B, 6, 8, 16A, 16B and 16C for the TCU applications.
+- Attachment (B) includes additional instructions for Schedule 1B, 6, 8, 16A, 16B and 16C for the TCU applications.

 Those applicants with a cooperative agreement or Memorandum of Understanding with one or more skilled nursing facilities will be given priority in the review process.

 Please note all applications should emphasize the benefits of a TCU demonstration to a specific community, including, but not limited to, the absence of sufficient post-discharge services in nursing homes and in home and community-based care; a detailed strategy for treating patients in TCUs and for achieving measurable outcomes; staffing patterns for the proposed TCU program or detailed plans for recruitment of staff upon approval of this project; and the discharge policies or procedures that will illustrate a purposeful discharge process.